Emergence of agriculture in the Philippines

-The means by which agriculture expanded into the Philippines is argued by many different anthropologists and an exact date of its origin is unknown.
-However, there are proxy indicators and other pieces of evidence that allow anthropologists to get an idea of when different crops reached the Philippines and how they may have gotten there.
+The means by which agriculture expanded into the Philippines is argued by many different anthropologists and the exact date of its origin is unknown.
+However, there are proxy indicators and other pieces of evidence that allow anthropologists to get an idea of when different crops reached the Philippines and how they may have originated.
 Rice is an important agricultural crop today in the Philippines and many countries throughout the world import rice and other products from the Philippines.

 Factors that led to farming

 Until the end of the Pleistocene, most people inhabiting the planet were hunter-gatherers.
 Between 8500 and 2500 AD, people transitioned to farming at different times and places around the world.

 Climate change

 After 15,000 years ago, the post-glacial climate change at the end of the Pleistocene made the climate much warmer and more humid.
 This led to an increase in the productivity of the tropical layers of the earth.
 In addition, the climate change led to severe cold periods that were not conducive for hunter-gathering.
 Areas like China and the Levant, for example, began selecting for certain features in their crops that would allow them to persist through the sporadic cold periods.